 #1 – Boiler Re-Pressurisation

-- Find your “fill valve”, then re-pressurise your boiler system to 1 Bar – this should get your system up and running again.
+- Find your ‘fill valve’, then re-pressurise your boiler system to 1 Bar – this should get your system up and running again.
 Check the boiler manufacturer’s instruction manual, left with your boiler (or look online).
+Also check out the video at the top of this article.
 This should give full instruction on how to refill the system.

-- If you can’t find or locate your boiler manual, contact us.
+- If you can’t find or locate your boiler manual or it looks different from our video, then contact us.
 We’ll be more than happy to assist either over the phone or via appointment with a service engineer.

 - Important note: it’s bad for the boiler if you keep replacing the water.
 This could lead to other parts of the boiler needing to be replaced.